eioyuou/LSnet/README.md

 # LSnet
-detecting and genotyping deletions using deep learning network
+An approach for detecting and genotyping deletions with a deeplearning network.